ARCAD-Software/iunit-vscode/docs/pages/test-cases.md

 The name of the procedure(s) will be automatically generated based on the selected object and procedure.
 However, if needed, you can edit the generated name to provide a more descriptive or meaningful identifier for the procedure being Tested.

+>note
-*note : Skip Source Parsing Allows you to skip the Parsing of Selected Procedure Source member.
+Skip Source Parsing Allows you to skip the Parsing of Selected Procedure Source member.

 4. Click Enter.